 Throughout this period there was general unrest in Cuba because of internal problems.

-Such as racial differences, economical problems due to international prices fluxing, changing leadership, and political instability.
+Such as racial differences, economic problems due to international prices fluxing, changing leadership, and political instability.
 The wall street crash in 1929 also influenced the economic situation in Cuba.

 The growing tourist industry in Cuba under President Machado facilitated the further development of American-owned enterprises such as hotels and restaurants.